Best Online Casinos in Canada 2021 🍁

 - Welcome bonus – Any welcome bonus worth pursuing should boast fair terms and conditions and give you a reasonable chance to win money.

-- Promotions – Quality online casinos continue offering you promotions long after the welcome bonus.
+- Promotions – Quality casinos continue offering you promotions long after the welcome bonus.

 - Security – The best online casinos must protect your financial and personal details with high-level encryption.

-- Jackpots – If you dream of winning big at an online casino, then you need to play at sites with huge progressive jackpots.
+- Jackpots – If you dream of winning big at a casino, then you need to play at sites with huge progressive jackpots.

 - Deposit & withdrawal options – A wide variety of banking methods lets you pick and choose how to deposit and cash out.

-- Customer support – The best online casinos in Canada offer top-tier support.
+- Customer support – The best online casino sites in Canada offer top-tier support.

 Top 5 Online Casino Games in Canada